Wright, Ellington lead Pistons over 76ers 119-104

 UP NEXT

-76ers: Host the Los Angeles Lakers on Wednesday night in what could be a matchup between conference leaders.
+76ers: Host the Los Angeles Lakers on Wednesday night in a matchup of two of the top teams in the league so far.

 Pistons: Visit the Cleveland Cavaliers on Wednesday night.
 Detroit lost to Cleveland 128-119 in double overtime Dec.
 26.